vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 ```
 ##Dependencies
 - Need to add proper maven parent and dependencies
-- Using "starter" module dependencies → as transitive dependencies bundles versions which are tested to work well together
+- Using "starter" module dependencies → using transitive dependencies bundles versions which are tested to work well together
     - Can override version of specific artifacts in pom.xml
 ```xml
 <properties>